polkadot-developers/polkadot-docs/polkadot-protocol/introduction/polkadot-networks.md

 parachains on either [Rococo](#rococo) or [Paseo](#paseo) networks.

-Application developers and end users of Polkadot ecosystem can test many features without risking or spending their tokens on production networks networks by using tools like [Chopsticks](#chopsticks).
+Application developers and end users of Polkadot ecosystem can test many features without risking or spending their tokens on production networks by using tools like [Chopsticks](#chopsticks).

 ## Kusama Network

 Kusama is the experimental development network for teams who want to innovate, move fast and test their applications on a production grade environment with economics and game theory involved.
-It comprises of a relaychain with its own governance, system chains and parachains.
+It comprises of a relay chain with its own governance, system chains and parachains.

-Native Token: KSM
+Native token: KSM

 ## Test Networks